cs-au-dk/TIP/README.md

 Useful tips:
   - You can see what type Scala has inferred for an expression by selecting the expression and pressing Alt+Equals (depending on keyboard settings in Settings -> Keymap -> Scala -> Type Info).
-  - You can see what implicit conversion Scala is applying and which ones are available by selecting an expression and pressing Ctrl+Q (depending on keyboard settings in Setting -> Keymap -> Scala -> Implicit Conversion).
-Expressions on which an implicit is applied are underlined.
+  - You can see what implicit conversion Scala is applying by enabling View -> Show Implicit Hints (and View -> Expand Implicit Hints, for full information).

 ## Code style